akanksha5768/demo-repo/README.md

 ## Local Development

 1. Open index.html in your browser.
+2. Have fun.